Written Comprehensive Examination

 - One session involves a hypothetical clinical problem.
 You are asked to define the research question and outline a research design that addresses this question.

-- If you receive a successful pass, you and your mentor will receive the Written Examination Report Form and a copy of the exam questions with your answers.
+If you receive a high pass, you and your mentor will receive the Written Examination Report Form.
 The appropriate Mayo Clinic Graduate School of Biomedical Sciences form will be completed by CCaTS and forwarded to Mayo Clinic Graduate School of Biomedical Sciences.

-- You are required to retake the exam after the period of remediation, and it must be retaken within one year of original exam date.
+You are required to retake the exam after the period of remediation, and it must be retaken within one year of the original exam date.